HowTo: Build a retro-smart home display via analog displays

 Detailed view.

-Detail view of the front including analogue displays.
+Detailed view of the front including analog displays.

-Of course, the gap dimensions and quality of the case also depend on the print quality of your 3D printer.
+The gap dimensions and quality of the housing also depend heavily on the print quality of your 3D printer.

 Flash firmware